 In this highly practical seminar, Dr. Barbara Blanke will share a variety of easy-to-use guided math techniques, including how to create, set up, implement, and manage small guided math groups designed to better meet your students' needs – from those who excel in math to those who struggle with basic math skills.
 Barbara will show you how to implement guided math using your current math curriculum and how to create and manage timesaving, easy-to-implement math centers for the rest of the class while you work with guided math groups.

 You will leave this outstanding seminar with renewed enthusiasm about teaching mathematics as well as a wealth of ideas for implementing guided math in your own classroom.

 - Learn Practical Techniques to Implement Guided Math Groups

 Discover classroom-proven strategies to create, implement and manage guided math groups in your own classroom … Tips for making guided math a powerful teaching strategy

-- Enhance Your Instruction in Mathematics and Better Meet the Needs of ALL Your Students
+- Enhance Your In-Person or Virtual Instruction in Mathematics to Engage ALL Students

 - Learn What to Do with the Rest of Your Class While You Meet with Guided Math Groups